triton-inference-server/python_backend/examples/bls_decoupled/README.md

 sections.
 The first section demonstrates how to perform synchronous BLS requests and the second section shows how to execute asynchronous BLS requests.

-## Synchronous BLS Requests with decoupled models
+## Synchronous BLS Requests with Decoupled Models

 The goal of `bls_decoupled_sync` model is to caculate the sum of the responses returned from the [square](../decoupled) model and return the summation as the final response.
 The value of input 'IN' will be passed as an input to the